 Cybersecurity Defense builds on the defensive skills and experience students gained in Immediate Immersion.
-The eleven-week course is designed to impart a strong foundation of defensive information security skills, preparing students for entry-level careers as security operations center analysts and digital forensics analysts.
+The twelve-week course is designed to impart a strong foundation of defensive information security skills, preparing students for entry-level careers as security operations center analysts and digital forensics analysts.
 Students work through eight online real-life tasks in a private cloud environment with help, advice and feedback from a knowledgeable mentor and extensive online learning resources.
 The tasks are embedded in the realistic, but fictional, context of work as an entry-level employee of a government cyber operations agency.

 This course includes the following tasks:

 1. Analyze a remote intrusion attempt

 A security operations center analyst has seen evidence of a password cracking attempt within a key network.
 Students analyze a packet capture file and event logs within a security information and event management system (the Splunk SIEM) to determine if any passwords were compromised and if the network was breached as a result.

 Students analyze a possible “watering hole” attack in which clicking on a malicious link embedded in an otherwise legitimate website launches an exploit kit that infects a user’s machine with a “banking trojan.”

 3. Compile indicators of compromise to guide forensic analysis

 Students use a “hash” of a possible malware-containing file to conduct research using VirusTotal, online sandboxes, and open source intelligence sources to determine specific indicators of compromise to guide forensic analysis of memory and file system images of infected devices.